Five-dimensional Supergravity in N = 1/2 Superspace: Conclusions and Prospects

 Let us highlight some noteworthy features of this construction: \begin{enumerate} \item There is a local conformal symmetry because of the splitting of the superspace into $\bm X$ and $Y$ parts.
-In particular, the physical superfields are superconformal primary fields of the 4D, $N=1$ conformal algebra. \item The natural 4D, $N=1$ supergravity theory our construction extends is modified old-minimal supergravity (a.k.a.
-3-form supergravity) with the 3-form multiplet playing the role of the conformal compensator \cite{Linch:2002wg,Gates:2003qi}.\footnote{The linearization of this action has a hidden $Sp(4; \mathbf R)$ U-duality symmetry \cite{Linch:2015lwa}.
-It would be interesting to know whether this can be extended to the five-dimensional theory.} \item It requires the full tensor hierarchy of differential $p$-forms with $p=0,\dots , 3$ even though only $p=0,1$ are physical. \item At the linearized level, the gravitino superfield can eat all its compensators in a Higgs-like mechanism collapsing the non-OMSG part to a sum of two squares and a radion coupling \cite{Linch:2002wg}. \end{enumerate}
+In particular, the physical superfields are superconformal primary fields of the 4D, $N=1$ conformal algebra. \item The 4D, $N=1$ supergravity theory our construction extends can be viewed alternatively as old minimal or new minimal supergravity depending on which of two compensator fields takes a vacuum value.
+Viewed as old minimal supergravity, it is actually a modified variant (a.k.a.
+3-form supergravity) where the 3-form multiplet plays the role of the conformal compensator \cite{Linch:2002wg,Gates:2003qi}.\footnote{The linearization of this action has a hidden $Sp(4; \mathbf R)$ U-duality symmetry \cite{Linch:2015lwa}.
+It would be interesting to know whether this can be extended to the five-dimensional theory.} \item It requires the full tensor hierarchy of differential $p$-forms with $p=0,\dots , 3$ even though only $p=0,1$ are physical. \item In the linearized old minimal form, the gravitino superfield can eat all its compensators in a Higgs-like mechanism collapsing the non-OMSG part to a sum of two squares and a radion coupling \cite{Linch:2002wg}. \end{enumerate}

 There are many directions in which this work can be extended.
 Of course we could now couple to matter multiplets in this superspace to study phenomena in which the gravitational effects of such couplings are important ({\it e.g.}\ M-theory on Calabi-Yau 3-folds and F-theory on elliptically-fibered $G_2$ manifolds \cite{Vafa:1996xn}).
 These matter fields could be either 5D or localized on lower-dimensional defects, as in \cite{Buchbinder:2003qu} (or the 5D lift of the membrane \cite{Ovrut:1997ur}).
 In the former case, one would like to understand the structure of the hyper-K\"ahler potential and the gauge kinetic function in this superspace.